SimplexCC/sell-docs/source/includes/reference/_receive-crypto.md

 # receive-crypto #

-A request from Simplex asking that you to watch your crypto destination address.
+A request from Simplex asking you to watch your crypto destination address.

 ## Synopsis ##